learning-layers/sardroid/README.md

 ### Mock data

-When developing cordova-based applications in the browser instead of the mobile, it's usually a good idea to provide mock functionality for the various device functionalities! [https://github.com/pbernasconi/chrome-cordova](This Chrome extension) is highly recommended for development.
+When developing cordova-based applications in the browser instead of the mobile, it's usually a good idea to provide mock functionality for the various device functionalities!
+[This Chrome extension](https://github.com/pbernasconi/chrome-cordova) is highly recommended for development.